 In this way, you’ll know where’s your money going.
-This does not only keep you stay on track financially but also help you not to stress about the debt after the holidays.
+Not only keep you stay on track financially but also help you not to stress about the debt after the holidays.

 2. Get the Best Deals Online

 When you set a budget and have a list, shop online.
 Most retailers now have their online stores and always have the best deals on Black Friday and some special days.
 Shop around and compare prices, you’ll then save much money on the great deals.

 I’m too late to use Ebates.
 Many of my favorite stores like amazon.ca, Old Navy and Chapters-Indigo are on Ebates.
 Last time I bought some clothes and accessories at Old Navy and got me 8% cash back.
 If you’re still not using Ebates yet, go sign up now and save your money.